sgiani95/CAS_verificator/README.md

 # CAS_verificator

-Input:

-CAS numbers can be provided either through a single entry online or by uploading a single list.
+Input: CAS numbers can be provided either through a single entry online or by uploading a single list.
 Input validation ensures that provided CAS numbers are correctly formatted and acceptable for processing.
-Processing:

-CAS numbers are matched against a target list or lists (either provided by the user or by the service).
+Processing: CAS numbers are matched against a target list (either provided by the user or by the service).
 Validation and verification algorithms ensure accuracy in the matching process.
-Output:

-The result indicates whether each CAS number provided is found in any of the target lists.
+Output: The result indicates whether each CAS number provided is found in the target lists.
-If a match is found, the output specifies which list(s) the CAS number is found in.
+If a match is found, the output specifies in which list the CAS number is found in.
 Clear error handling communicates if there are any issues or errors during processing.

 ## API Steps

 <ol>